 Below are a list of all the units in the game with a short description of each and price needed for production.

-Tank: The tank, armed with a cannon and machine gun, serve as the light tank in the game, doing solid damage against lighter foes such as mechs and infantry.
+Tank: The tank, armed with a cannon and machine gun, serves as the light tank in the game, doing solid damage against lighter foes such as mechs and infantry.
 With a cost of 7000 G, tanks can fight off most ground units without much trouble and are the bread and butter of the game's early offense.
+Range: Direct.
+Movement: 6 squares

 Anti-Air: Anti-Air units serve two key purposes: infantry and air unit elimination.
 The two vulcan cannons can make short work of foot soldiers even when they are at 100% health, and can usually take down helicopters and bombers in a single shot.
+Unlike tanks, once the vulcan cannons run out of ammunition, there is no fallback machine gun fire, and the Anti-Air tank must have its ammunition replenishe.
 Priced at 8000 G, these armored terrors can stop an infantry or air rush cold and can even destroy extremely weakened tanks or recon units.
+Range: Direct.
+Movement: 6 squares

 Neotank: The only new unit in the game, the neotank is the game's heavy tank.
 Virtually invincible to most ground units, the neotank's cannon is capable of destroying light units within a single shot and crippling even the medium tank in one try.
+As with the other tanks, when it runs out of shells, it can still attack with a machine gun.
 The heavy premium of 22000 G makes the neotank a heavy investment, but properly protected and used, the neotank can ensure victory on the field with its tremendous power.
+Range: Direct.
+Movement: 6 squares

 All copter units burn two fuel per turn while idling in the sky, while all planes burn five fuel per turn while idling.

-Transport Copter: At 5000 G, This helicopter operates in the same way the APC does, as its only function is to help infantry fast travel to a location.
+Transport Copter: At 5000 G, this helicopter is similar to the APC, as its primary (and only) function is to help infantry fast travel to a location.
+Unlike the APC, it cannot resupply ammunition or fuel.
 Flying through the skies provides easier routes and can get units to areas of interest faster than their ground counterparts.
+Movement: 6 squares

-Fighter: The only unit that can travel nine tiles, the fighter is an air-to-air combat unit that can destroy any air unit with ease.
+Fighter Jet: The only unit that can travel nine tiles, the fighter is an air-to-air combat unit that can destroy any air unit with ease.
 Priced at 20000 G and armed with missiles, fighters can intercept enemy aircraft and bring them down to the ground rapidly.
 One strength of the fighter is that only other fighters or ground anti-air units can engage a fighter, as helicopters nor bombers can fend off the fighter.
 They are extremely useful for securing an army's air superiority or stopping an air assault.
+Range: Direct.
+Can only engage air units.
+Movement: 9 squares

 All naval units, like air units, burn one fuel when idling.

 Submarine: Sneaky snipers of the deep, submarines can sink enemy ships without ever being detected.
 Armed with torpedoes, submarines can dive into the water and can only be seen if a unit is adjacent to the submerged submarine, though the sub will lose five fuel for idling instead of one.
+While submerged, it can only be attacked by another sub or a cruiser.
 Though it costs 20000 G for deployment, subs can wreak havoc on unprotected navy's and lone ships in open water.
+Range: Direct.
+Engages naval units only.
+Movement: 5 squares

 Battleship: With massive cannons, the battleship is an indirect combat unit that is highly capable of destroying any ground target.
 With a two to six tile range, battleships have great range and can take out medium tanks and neotanks without fear of counterattack.
-At 28000 G, these behemoths are very strong and are only susceptible to bombers and can effectively start a siege of a contested territory.
+At 28000 G, these behemoths are very strong, are only susceptible to bombers and submarines, and can effectively start a siege of a contested territory.
+Range: Indirect, 2-6 squares.
+Movement: 5 squares.
+Cannot move and fire in the same turn

 Advance Wars would not nearly be as interesting as it is if commanding officers (CO) did not play a role in the game.
 Each CO in the game grants a certain type of ability for the player and as the war continues, COs can use their CO Power (COP) and Super CO Power (SCOP) to change the tide of the game.
 Below is a list of each CO, their respective abilities, and their in game powers.